Kenneth Sims (geologist): Democratic Republic of the Congo

-Sims’ expeditions to the Democratic Republic of the Congo were funded by the National Geographic Society to film two documentaries and by NSF for research related to volcano hazard assessment.
-In his research pursuits, Sims has trekked deep into the Virunga jungles to access the remote, and often active volcano Nyamulagira, and he repeatedly descended into the active Nyamulagira crater to collect old lava flows from the crater walls and molten magma from the active lava lake.
+Sims' expeditions to the Democratic Republic of the Congo were funded by the National Geographic Society to film two documentaries and by NSF for research related to volcano hazard assessment.
+In his research pursuits, he has trekked deep into the Virunga jungles to access the remote, and often active volcano Nyamulagira, and he repeatedly descended into the active Nyamulagira crater to collect old lava flows from the crater walls and molten magma from the active lava lake.

 Ecuador

 Sims has conducted numerous expeditions into the Ecuadorian volcanoes.
 Funded by the National Geographic Society in 2014, Sims led a month-long expedition into the remote Sangay volcano (5,300 meters/17,400 feet ASL), which is one of the highest and most continuously active volcanoes in the world.
 In 2016, while living in Ecuador for six months on a US Fulbright Scholarship, Sims conducted several two-week expeditions to collect samples on the steep, glacially dissected flanks and high-altitude ridges of Chimborazo (6,263 meters/20,548 feet ASL).
-Sims has also conducted and published NSF- and UW-funded research on the volcanoes Reventador, Sumaco, and the Chalupas Caldera.
+He has also conducted and published NSF- and UW-funded research on the volcanoes Reventador, Sumaco, and the Chalupas Caldera.

 Mid-ocean ridges

 Sims has researched the petrology of mid-ocean ridges extensively.
-Sims worked on several research expeditions to 9-10°N East Pacific Rise aboard the WHOI operated Research Vessel (RV) Atlantis utilizing the U.S. Navy-owned Deep Submergence Vehicle (DSV) Alvin and other remotely operated (DSL-120 and Jason) and autonomous (ABE) vehicles to conduct his research.
+He worked on several research expeditions to 9–10°N East Pacific Rise aboard the WHOI-operated Research Vessel (RV) Atlantis, utilizing the U.S. Navy-owned Deep Submergence Vehicle (DSV) Alvin and other remotely operated (DSL-120 and Jason) and autonomous (ABE) vehicles to conduct his research.
 Sims has also sent his graduate students on research expeditions to the Kolbeinsey Ridge, the SW Indian Ridge, 45°N Mid Atlantic Ridge, and 9°03 East Pacific Rise.

 Yellowstone

 Wyoming is home to one of the world's super-volcanos, Yellowstone, which also happens to host the world's most profound, and visually stunning example of an active continental hydrothermal system.
-Since moving to Wyoming, Sims has been coordinating the introduction of novel geochemical and geophysical techniques to study Yellowstone's “geohydrobiology”, which is the study of how Earth, water and life connect.
+Since moving to Wyoming, Sims has been coordinating the introduction of novel geochemical and geophysical techniques to study Yellowstone's "geohydrobiology", which is the study of how Earth, water and life connect.

 Other locations

-Sims’ research has also taken him to volcanoes in Italy (Mt.
+Sims' research has also taken him to volcanoes in Italy (Mt.
 Etna and Stromboli), Nicaragua (Vulcan Masaya), Iceland (Hekla, Theistareykir, Krafla), Hawaii (Kilauea, Mauna Loa, Hualalai, Mauna Kea and Haleakala), and New Mexico (Jemez Volcanic Field, Zuni-Bandera, and Raton-Clayton Volcanic Field).
 Sims has worked on problems related to serpentinization and carbonization in Samail Ophiolite of Oman, and the Josephine Peridotite in Oregon.